notch8/viva/README.md

 <details><summary>Upload</summary>

-As of <span class="timestamp-wrapper"><span class="timestamp">&lt;2023-12-14 Thu&gt;</span></span>, the Upload question behaves in the same manner as the Essay question; see it’s documentation for details.
+As of <span class="timestamp-wrapper"><span class="timestamp">&lt;2023-12-14 Thu&gt;</span></span>, the Upload question behaves in the same manner as the Essay question; see its documentation for details.
 </details>

-### Exporting XML
+### Exporting Questions

+Each Learning Management System (LMS) has its own specifications for importing questions.
+This necessitated unique download formats.

+*Note:* Not all questions types are supported in every LMS.

+All question types can be exported as plain text (.txt) or in a markdown format (.md).
+The questions can be copied into the text document platform of your choice.
+Some platforms autoformat markdown and some will require a format conversion.

+#### Canvas XML

 From the home page.

 -   Select your search criteria.
 -   Click the “Search” button.
+-   Bookmark the questions you want to export.

-The Search Filters section shows your chosen search criteria.
+The View Bookmarks section shows your chosen questions.

--   Click “Export Questions” and select “XML”
+-   Click “Bookmarks” and select “Export as XML”

 This will download an `.xml` file (e.g. `questions-2023-12-13_15_38_01_508.classic-question-canvas.qti.xml`).
 To upload that file into Canvas you will need to convert the downloaded XML file into a `.zip` file.
 The way to do this varies by operating system.

 As of <span class="timestamp-wrapper"><span class="timestamp">&lt;2023-12-13 Wed&gt; </span></span> we export into a “classic question” format; the rationalization being two fold:

-1. Canvas presently supports both “classic” and “new” formats.
+1. Canvas presently supports both “Classic” and “New” formats.
-2. In Canvas you may migrate “Classic” questions to “new” formats, but not vice versa.
+2. In Canvas you may migrate “Classic” questions to “New” formats, but not vice versa.

-*Note:* Only after providing a Search Filter will you be able to “Export” questions.
+*Note:* Only after bookmarking the questions will you be able to “Export”.

+As of <span class="timestamp-wrapper"><span class="timestamp">&lt;2025-3-4 Tues&gt; </span></span> the question types that are supported in the "Classic" version of Canvas are the following:

+-   Essay
+-   Multiple Choice
+-   Select All That Apply
+-   Matching

 ## Data Management